“The first testimony of Christ in this world came from an unborn child.”

 Ah Church, never underestimate what your children have to bring you.
 Never underestimate their testimony of truth.
 Even in the womb, they can see things that you and I cannot.
 Their pure and simple faith bring to us great joy, if we will lend an ear and give them a voice.

-The other day my husband texted me this message as told to him by our son: Four-year-old Christology – Jesus is Lord.
+A fe years ago, my husband texted me this message as told to him by our son: Four-year-old Christology – Jesus is Lord.
 First, he was a superhero, then he was a baby.

 First, he was a superhero, God Almighty, the Great I Am.
 Then he was a baby, a fragile man, a little lower than the angels.